Long, Long Time (The Last of Us): Plot

-Traveling on foot to Lincoln, Massachusetts, Joel (Pedro Pascal) searches for his stashed provisions while Ellie (Bella Ramsey) enters the basement and stabs a trapped infected to death.
+Traveling on foot to Lincoln, Massachusetts, Joel searches for his stashed provisions while Ellie enters the basement and stabs a trapped infected to death.
 Encountering a pile of human skeletons, Joel explains the military culled some survivors to conserve food and living space.

-Twenty years earlier, in Lincoln, Bill (Nick Offerman) monitors the evacuation from an underground bunker after the outbreak.
+Twenty years earlier, in Lincoln, Bill monitors the evacuation from an underground bunker after the outbreak.
 He ransacks abandoned businesses for supplies and materials to build a generator, electric fence, and traps.
-Four years later, he encounters Frank (Murray Bartlett), who bargains for a hot meal, shower, and fresh clothes.
-He and Bill play "Long, Long Time" on the piano.
-He deduces Bill has never had a romantic partner.
-Frank kisses him, and they sleep together.
-Three years later, Frank invites Tess (Anna Torv) and Joel to establish a smuggling operation.
+Four years later, he encounters Frank who bargains for a hot meal, shower, and fresh clothes.
+They play "Long Long Time" on the piano.
+Frank deduces Bill has never had a romantic partner.
+He kisses Bill and they sleep together.
+Three years later, Frank invites Tess and Joel to establish a smuggling operation.
 Joel convinces the misanthropic Bill to accept Frank's plan by pointing out deficiencies in the town's defenses they can help fix.
 Later, raiders attempt to infiltrate the town, injuring Bill before being repelled by his defenses.

-Ten years later, Bill and Frank are elderly, with a degenerative disease leaving Frank with limited mobility; he asks Bill to help him die.
+Ten years later, Bill and Frank are elderly.
+Frank has a degenerative disease which leaves him with limited mobility.
+He asks Bill to help him die.
 Bill takes Frank to dress in new suits and they marry in their living room.
 After dinner, Bill places a lethal dose of sleeping tablets in Frank's wine and reveals he spiked his own drink as well, admitting he has no desire to live without Frank.
 They retire to their room.

 Several weeks later, Joel and Ellie reach Lincoln.
 Ellie finds a letter from Bill addressed to Joel, leaving him his truck, weapons, and any supplies he needs.
-Bill describes how caring for and protecting Frank gave him a purpose, and states both he and Joel have a mission to save and protect the worthy.
-When Joel discovers Bill was referring to Tess, he becomes emotional.
-He and Ellie agree to take Bill's truck and travel to Wyoming to find Tommy, who may be able to help transport Ellie to the Fireflies.
-Joel sets new rules for Ellie: neither of them is to address Tess or their histories; Ellie is to keep her condition a secret; and she has to follow Joel's orders.
-They stockpile from Bill's stash; unbeknownst to Joel, Ellie finds a gun and hides it in her backpack.
-The two drive away with Ronstadt's song playing on cassette.
+In the letter, Bill describes how protecting and caring for Frank gave him a purpose, and that both he and Joel have a mission to save and protect the worthy.
+When Joel realizes Bill was referring to Tess, he becomes emotional.
+He and Ellie agree to travel to Wyoming in Bill's truck to find Tommy who may be able to help transport Ellie to the Fireflies.
+Joel sets new rules for Ellie: neither of them is to bring up Tess or their histories, Ellie is to keep her condition a secret, and she has to follow Joel's orders.
+They stockpile from Bill's stash.
+Unbeknownst to Joel, Ellie finds a gun and hides it in her backpack.
+The two drive away with "Long Long Time" playing on cassette.